abstracted26/POC-mcr/README.md

 Step 5 : Open https://abstracted26.github.io/POC-mcr/ and You're good to go!

 Note: To use Buy, Sell and Transfer Functions [Contract State Altering Functions], You would need Some Ether.
-You can get then at https://faucet.rinkeby.io/
+You can get them at https://faucet.rinkeby.io/